Healthy Homes Assessment Oriental Bay

 What are the most unreasonable gaps or holes?

-If you are able to feel external air entering or the sound of a clear draught emanating from a gap or hole and you are able to feel it, it is probably a gap or hole that requirements sealing in somehow.
-Large gaps and cracks should be permanently stopped.
-The gaps that exceed 3mm that allow air to enter or exit from your home require to be sealed.
-For instance, if an open fireplace is not in use, it can create draughts.
-This should be blocked off.
-Property managers and landlords are accountable for ensuring that draughts from the fireplace are removed in the maximum extent possible.
+If you are able to feel external air coming in or a clear draught out of a hole or gap or crack, then it is likely a crack or an opening that needs sealing in any way.
+Large gaps and cracks should be sealed permanently.
+Cracks that are greater than 3mm and allow air to enter or exit of your house require to be sealed.
+For example, if an open fireplace isn’t in use it could cause draughts, and should be blocked from.
+Landlords and property managers are accountable for making sure that such draughts are squelched in the maximum extent imaginable.

-There is no require to block gaps or holes which are part of the construction.
-For instance, small gaps around windows and doors may be required to allow movement of the building as the household warms and cools so that they are able to be closed and opened instead of than securing.
-We will test all doors and windows in the Healthy Homes assessment of your rental property.
+You don’t require to block gaps or holes in the building.
+For example, tiny gaps around windows and doors might be necessary to allow for movement within the structure as the house heats and cools, so that they are able to be closed and opened rather than being stuck.
+We will test all doors and windows during your Healthy Homes assessment of your rental property.

 draught stopping building inspections